RicardoGoncalves-CS/CSharpLearning/Week 1/README.md

 -	Professionalism
 -	Delivery

-We also learned and trained our elevator pitch to be used as a short and concise introduction of ourselves.

-We also covered common interview questions which include:
+We also learned and trained our elevator pitch to be used as a short and concise introduction of ourselves, and covered common interview questions which include:
 -	Tell me about yourself.
 (Elevator pitch)
 -	Where do you see yourself in 5 years’ time?
 -	Why did you choose Sparta Global?